Supabase CLI Integration

 - Use this if you want to cleanly shut down local services.

-- The --no-backupflag prevents creating a dump before stopping.
+--no-backupflag prevents creating a dump before stopping.

 Database Setup & RLS Policies